 Thus, the New Testament is a mix of quotes, some of which match the Septuagint, some of which match our Masoretic text, and some of which match neither.

 The reason it may match neither is because we have no early copies of the Masoretic text, and it may have become corrupted over the centuries.
 There were also competing Hebrew texts even in the 1st century.
-The Isaiah scroll of the Dead Sea Scrolls, for example, matches neither the Septuagint nor the Masoretic text (reference: The International Standard Bible Encyclopedia).
+The Isaiah scroll of the Dead Sea Scrolls, for example, is more like the Masoretic texts, but has a lot of differences.

 The Masoretes were a school of Jewish scholarship between the 7th and 11th centuries A.D. who carefully preserved the Jewish Scriptures.
 The earliest manuscript we have in our possession is from the 9th century.